bs2609/fs2/README.md

 It is to allow the easy transfer of files (such as steam backups) at LAN parties where Windows file sharing and other programs like DC++ simply don't do searching and browsing well enough.

 The goal for FS2 is to be as easy as possible -zero configuration in most cases- and to be the best possible program for LAN party file sharing.
-Indeed, FS2 was developed for the FragSoc (University of York LAN gaming society) and has been used for nearly three years now, transferring hundreds of terabytes in that time.
+Indeed, FS2 was developed for the FragSoc (University of York LAN gaming society) and has been used for several years now, transferring hundreds of terabytes in that time.

 Getting Started
 ===============